Updates: Colleges & Business Units | Commercial Outlets and Nurseries

 It is regulated by QAA and widely recognised as a progression route by universities across the UK.
 Credits are accumulated throughout the course towards the Access Diploma and are equivalent entry qualifications to A-Levels.

-We currently offer two different pathways and a pre-access to HE course.
-Both pathways (Humanities & Social Science and Nursing & Health Professions) are modular giving you choice in the subjects you study.
+We currently offer one diploma and a pre-access to HE course.
+Our Access courses are modular giving you choice in the subjects you study.
 All students produce a portfolio of work built throughout the course and formal assessments throughout the year, which may include (dependent on subjects chosen): essays, presentations, coursework, experiment reports, and timed in-class exercises.

 With these courses, you can progress onto further studies in areas such as: